wangziqi2013/wangziqi2013.github.io/_posts/2019-10-23-btm-hybrid.markdown

 time consuming and complicated to implement, while conflicts only happen for a small fraction of the accesses.
 Second, many hybrid TM could not handle mixed transactional and non-transactional code in a strongly atomic manner.
 Non-transactional accesses may incur unintuitive behavior, for example, when the hybrid transaction aborts and tries to roll back.

+The hybrid TM proposed by this paper is based on three distinct components: A best-effort hardware transactional memory, BTM; a software TM that replies on compiler instrumentation, and the hardware memory protection mechanism that glues the HTM and STM together under the same conflict domain.
+In the following paragraphs we briefly introduce all these three components.